aiblocks/aiblocks-core/docs/software/admin.md

 #### Configuring to get data from an archive

-You can configure any number of archives to download from: stellar-core will automatically round-robin between them.
+You can configure any number of archives to download from: aiblocks-core will automatically round-robin between them.

 At a minimum you should configure `get` archives for each full validator referenced from your quorum set (see the `HISTORY` field in [validators array](#validators-array) for more detail).